 Then it was on to Chernivtsi, home to a leading Ukrainian university housed in an amazing building.
 Postgraduate student Halia Marhenko generously showed me round.

-To my astonishment she got hold of the keys to the famous Marble Hall which although not original puts Cambridge’s Senate House to shame and afterwards we talked about Crimea.
+To my astonishment she got hold of the keys to the famous Marble Hall which although not original puts Cambridge’s Senate House to shame.
+Afterwards we talked about Crimea.
 “I think perhaps we’ll recover it in about ten years’ time,” she said.

 My impressions of Ukraine have been of incredibly warm-hearted people, serious at times, who’ve suffered great hardships but certainly know how to survive.